 What is the best ferry ride in Seattle

-The ferry ride with the best views of the mountains and the Seattle skyline also happens to be the most convenient for most tourists: the Seattle to Bainbridge Island route- with the Seattle to Bremerton route as a close second place.
-Both leave from the Downtown Seattle Ferry Terminal.
+The best ferry ride (based on views of the mountains and the Seattle skyline) is actually the easiest ride for most tourists.
+The Seattle to Bainbridge Island ferry route (30min) is the best ferry route in Seattle.
+The Seattle to Bremerton route (50 minutes) is a close second.
+Both ferries leave from the Downtown Seattle Ferry Terminal near Pike Place Market.

-I recommend the Bremerton route if you just want a ferry joyride- it’s about 50 minutes each way.
-Take the Bainbridge route (30 minutes each way) if you want to spend some time on a PNW island; Bainbridge Island is pedestrian-friendly and has lots of things to do.
+I recommend the Bremerton ferry route if you just want to ride a ferry.
+Take the Bainbridge route if you want to spend some time on a PNW island.
+Bainbridge Island is pedestrian-friendly and has lots of things to do.
+While there are things to do in Bremerton, it’s not an area well developed for tourism.

 What to expect riding a Seattle ferry: car, bike, foot passenger